Thursday, May 31, 2007

 This list may remind some readers of others not included so please let us know.

-Richard Tuason-Sanchez Bautista of NCCA, as well as to Joy Tang and Manolo Noche of Heritage Conservation Society for their valuable input.
+Again, many thanks to Richard Tuason-Sanchez Bautista of NCCA, as well as to Joy Tang and Manolo Noche of Heritage Conservation Society for their valuable input.

 Photo courtesy of University of Wisconsin - Madison Libraries